AmirrezaFarnamTaheri/StreamlineVPN/docs/api/error-codes.md

 ## Overview

-This document provides a comprehensive reference for all error codes, HTTP status codes, and error handling patterns used in the VPN Subscription Merger API.
+This document lists error codes, HTTP status codes, and error handling patterns used in the VPN Subscription Merger API.

 ## HTTP Status Codes